iionly/extended_tinymce/README.md

 2. Copy your skin folder into the mod/extended_tinymce/vendor/tinymce/js/tinymce/skins directory,

-3. Change the skin name of the skin option in mod/extended_tinymce/views/default/js/elgg/extended_tinymce_init.js to the name of your skin.
+3. Change the skin name of the skin option in mod/extended_tinymce/views/default/js/elgg/extended_tinymce_init.js and mod/extended_tinymce/views/default/extended_tinymce/init.php to the name of your skin.

 Adding a language for the tinymce editor